Some of the Work We've Done

 The Focus of Our Efforts

-The best way to reduce the spread of the influenza virus is prevention.
-That is why we work relentlessly on providing pop up flu clinics in areas where people do not have easy access to the flu vaccine.
-We conduct weekly flu clinics at multiple different locations ranging from schools in low-income areas to neighborhood parking lots in an effort to provide the flu vaccine to as many people as possible!
+The best way to reduce the spread of any virus is prevention.
+That is why we work relentlessly on providing pop up vaccine clinics in areas where people do not have easy access to the vaccines.
+We conduct weekly clinics at multiple different locations ranging from schools in low-income areas to neighborhood parking lots in an effort to provide vaccination to as many people as possible!

-So far in the 2020-2021 flu season we have held 29 flu clinics over 13 weeks giving out 612 free flu vaccines to people in need.
+So far in the 2020-2021 flu season we have held 38 flu clinics giving out 747 free flu vaccines to people in need.
 The Influenza virus has a transmission rate of 1.8, meaning for every person that contracts the flu virus on average spreads it to an additional 1.8 people.
-This is significant to us because that means for the 612 vaccines we have provided; we have prevented 1713 people from contracting the flu in a time where community health is an upmost priority.
+This is significant to us because that means for the 747 vaccines we have provided; we have potentially prevented 2092 people from contracting the flu in a time where community health is an upmost priority.

 Tackling the Issue